Our experts tested out dozens of ion exchange water softening systems, and these are the options that consistently performed the best.

 - Host of efficient features – The SoftPro Elite was built with efficiency in mind.
 This system greatly reduces water and salt consumption with its efficient upflow regeneration technology, which reduces salt usage to only three bags per year.

 - Quick, powerful regeneration – Water softener regeneration cycles are known to waste water, but the SoftPro Elite uses next-gen sensors to trigger much shorter, quicker regeneration cycles if the resin just needs a quick boost outside of the normal schedule.

 - Suitable for small budgets – We love that this unit costs less than $1,000, so it’s a fantastic value for money.
 SoftPro proves that you don’t have to spend a fortune to enjoy good quality.

 - User-friendly features – The SoftPro Elite is designed to be user-friendly, with an LCD screen that gives you access to easy-set presets including auto-variable backwash, auto-refresh, auto reserve, and vacation mode.

 |SoftPro Elite Configurations||Price|

 Best for: Anyone looking for an affordable ion exchange water softener that’s the lowest cost to run.
 Also – anyone who wants to tailor their water softening solution exactly to their water usage and hardness, as there are eight grain capacities to choose from.

 - We’re seriously impressed with how efficient the SoftPro Elite is.
 The system uses half the amount of salt that a traditional salt-based softening system uses.
-In our testing, we noted that our water and salt use was minimal.

 - If you’re not a fan of expensive maintenance, you’ll be happy to hear that the SoftPro Elite’s resin has a 20-year lifespan.